shehabosama/ShehabAssistantLibrary/README.md

 # ShehabAssistant

-This lib is providing a voice assistant inside your app by addding three lines of code
+This lib is providing a voice assistant inside your app by adding three lines of code

 ## Configuration